5.2.8 Allegations Against Prospective Adopters and in Relation to Children Placed for Adoption or Already Adopted

 SCOPE OF THIS CHAPTER

-The procedure should be read in conjunction with the Leicester City, Leicestershire and Rutland Local Safeguarding Children Boards Procedures Manual, Allegations Against Persons who Work with Children Procedure.
+The procedure should be read in conjunction with the Leicester City, Leicestershire and Rutland Local Safeguarding Children Partnerships Procedures Manual, Allegations Against Persons who Work with Children Procedure.

 - Procedure Local Information